 Also, he is the recipient of a 2008 Joan Mitchell Foundation Award for the publication of his first art book by the Ogden Museum of Southern Art called New Orleans Free People of Color & Their Legacy, which documents his expressionistic pastel portraits of 18th and 19th century Creoles of color who fought to dismantle the institutional injustices of their times.
 Hard Living in the Big Easy: Latino Immigrants & Rebirth of New Orleans is a book in the making that chronicles his NPR commentaries and writings documenting the human rights violations experienced by immigrants post-Katrina.

-He has written and performed seven solo shows, including his internationally touring performance The Cone of Uncertainty: New Orleans after Katrina, and has directed and performed in ensemble community performances and student productions for CAL ARTS, Duke University, Georgia College State University, and California State University Northridge among others.
+He has written and performed ten solo shows, including his internationally touring performance The Cone of Uncertainty: New Orleans after Katrina.
+He has directed ensemble community performances and student productions for CAL ARTS, Duke University, Georgia College State University, and California State University Northridge among others.